Meet the SAAC Teachers

 Nicole McAdams – Fine Art

 I was born and raised in Conway, AR.
-I moved to El Dorado after I graduated college 8 years ago, and I can’t imagine living anywhere else.
+I moved to El Dorado after I graduated college, and I can't imagine living anywhere else.
 Art has been a part of my life since I was little and I attribute my continued passion for it to many of my incredible teachers growing up.
 I knew that I wanted to invest in students the way many teachers invested in me, so I dreamed of becoming a teacher.
 My undergrad degrees are in Mass Communications and Graphic Design.
 After a few years working as a graphic designer, I decided to wholeheartedly pursue my teaching dream.
-I’ve been a teacher in the public school system for 5 years now and it’s the best job I’ve ever had.
+I am the K-4 Teacher at Yocum Elementary.
 Teaching art is a dream I love living out each day.
 My goal as a teacher is to provide a safe space for my students to explore their creativity and to learn new skills.

 Mike Means